simontemplarST/RadioWebFramework/README.md

    - status.xml (To show on or off air status)

 What data creates those files?
-   - The QSL or SQL like database your logger saves to.
+   - The SQL or SQL like database your logger saves to.

 Where is the data saved?
 - On the machine you are currently using for logging by default.
 You can also set it up to run on an external device, and then access the database over the network.